-- Unsaturated fat is found in foods such as soybean, canola, olive, and sunflower oils.
+- Unsaturated fat is found in foods such as soybean, canola, olive, corn, and safflower oils.
 It is also found in soft tub margarine that is made with liquid vegetable oil.

 Unhealthy fats can cause unhealthy cholesterol levels in your blood and increase your risk of heart disease.
 Limit unhealthy fats, such as the following: